WoWAnalyzer/WoWAnalyzer/src/Parser/Paladin/Holy/Modules/Talents/DevotionAuraDamageReduction.md

 # How we analyze damage reductions

 There are multiple methods to analyzing the value of damage reductions effects in World of Warcraft.
-This article describes the available methods and explains how Devotion Aura is analyzed by WoWAnalyzer.
+This article describes the available methods and goes into the methods used to get you a DRPS value for Devotion Aura on WoWAnalyzer.

 At the base of damage reduction effects is the formula to apply a single damage reduction effect.
 The formula for this is `damage taken * (100% - DR) = damage taken`.
 This is a recursive formula as damage reductions stack multiplicatively, meaning if there are multiple DR effects, you would have to use this formula multiple times on the result (i.e. recursively).
 Two 20% DR effects will lead to a total of 36% damage reduction rather than 40%.
 Because of how damage reduction effects stack, there are multiple methods to calculate the value of DR effects.